-We do not believe that inflation has had a material effect on our business, financial condition, or results of operations.
-However, if our costs were to become subject to significant inflationary pressures, we may not be able to fully offset higher costs through price increases and our inability or failure to do so could potentially harm our business, financial condition, and results of operations.
+We do not believe that inflation has had a material direct effect on our business, financial condition, or results of operations.
+Our business, financial condition, or results of operations may be impacted by macroeconomic conditions, including underlying factors such as inflation.
+See "Risk Factors - Geopolitical Risks" in Part I, Item 1A of this Annual Report on Form 10-K for further discussion of the possible impact of these issues on our business.
+If our costs were to become subject to significant inflationary pressures, we may not be able to fully offset higher costs through price increases and our inability or failure to do so could potentially harm our business, financial condition, and results of operations.